juanantoniodamianv/motor-online/README.md

 - Apply migrations locally; this also runs seeds:
   - `npx supabase db reset --local`

-## Push Changes from Local to Supabase
+## New DB Migration and Push Changes from Local to Supabase

 Before starting, it is recommended to pull the changes from Supabase first.